From the journal · Lost in the Astral

 Ritual says clearly: you do not rise by force alone.

-You rise through alignment.
+You rise through alignment and structure.

 Practical structure for modern ritual